conan-io/conan-io.github.io/_posts/2018-01-30-Cross-building-Boost-Android.markdown

 Linux (gcc and clang compilers), OSX.
 In all systems, it is possible to use different architectures, build types, or choose if we want to link statically, dynamically, or even to use boost header-only libraries.

-But this package also includes large improvements for cross building boost to different platforms, like Raspberry PI, or Android.
+But this package also includes large improvements for cross-building boost to different platforms, like Raspberry PI, or Android.
 This amazing work has been done thanks to many contributions from the (conan) community, thank you all!!!

 [Conan-center](https://bintray.com/conan/conan-center) only includes the most mainstream binaries, those for Windows,